PushBell/node-red-contrib-pushbell/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-pushbell.png?compact=true)](https://nodei.co/npm/node-red-contrib-pushbell/)

-The Node RED **PushBell** node you can easily create notifications in Node RED and send them to your iPhone.
+The Node RED **PushBell** node allows you to create notifications in Node RED, which can be sent to your iPhone.

 ## Installation